 Accounts and Access

-When you first receive an SCF account, you should receive mail with instructions on how to access your account using your BU login ID and Kerberos password; external users only will be asked to set up a new BU login ID and Kerberos password.
-Some users also have a local SCF (non-Kerberos) Unix password which can be used to log in to the SCC.
+When you first receive an SCC account, you should receive mail with instructions on how to access your account using your BU login ID and Kerberos password; external users only will be asked to set up a new BU login ID and Kerberos password.
+Some users also have a local SCC (non-Kerberos) Unix password which can be used to log in to the SCC.
 Only your BU Kerberos password can be used to access our password-restricted web materials.

 If you forget your BU Kerberos password, you can change it here.
 Please read that full page carefully for instructions on the procedure.

 If you ever forget (or wish to set for the first time) your local SCC (non-Kerberos) password, you can set or change it here if you know your Kerberos password.
 Otherwise, you should send email to email@example.com.
 You can also call Aaron Fuegi at (617) 353-8255.